 First, make sure you really have progression.

-Sometimes when tumors respond to medication, they can actually swell and appear larger on a CT scan.
+False progression: Sometimes when tumors respond to medication, they can may swell and appear larger on a CT scan.
 These tumors will usually have a change in density (less dense) and appear darker on a CT scan and the border may become better defined.
 A PET scan of this type of tumor will typically show decreased glucose uptake.

 In addition, tumors that have a density very similar to surrounding organs (like the liver) may be hard to find on an initial scan.
 Following drug treatment, they become less dense and can then be seen later on CT scans.
-This may appear to be progression, but in fact they’ve been there all along, and are now responding to treatment.
+This may appear to be progression since they can now be seen for the first time, but in fact they’ve been there all along, and are now visible since they are responding to treatment.

 The above examples of how difficult it is to determine whether progression has occurred help demonstrate the need for a radiologist familiar with those types of responses.
 As a case that has progressed can be considered advanced, it is best to also involve a multidisciplinary team with expertise in GIST.
 Generally speaking, GIST experts can be found at larger cancer centers that have a Sarcoma Center.
-For a list of GIST specialists, please go to https://liferaftgroup.org/gist-specialists/.
+To find a GIST Specialist, please go to our searchable database of GIST Specialists.

 What are my options?

 Treatment options generally depend on the type of progression you have, as limited and widespread progression are handled differently.
 Please note that this is generalized information, and you should speak with your physician who may be more familiar with the specifics of your case.